nverchev/drytorch/docs/tutorials/getting_started.md

 ### Download the data

-Download the image data from the GitHub reposory.
+Download the image data from the GitHub repository.

 ```{code-cell} ipython3
 import urllib.request